kklawler/Class-1-Survey/README.txt

 # Class 1 Survey Data Analysis

 ## Project Description
 This repository includes the Class 1 survey dataset and R code used to analyze it.
 The project is part of an exercise to practice working with real-world data in R.
+Data includes the class's favorite things, activities, quotes, public health interests, and experiences.

 ## Files Included
 - `class1_survey.csv`: Cleaned version of the Class 1 survey dataset